-As an almost immediate consequence of the existence of such projections in $\NCA$ we get the following property of the noncommutative 2-torus.
+Let us stress that we do not assume that the $d_M$ function starts growing directly at $x=0$ as shown on Fig.~\ref{f1}.
+We may take $d_M$ such that $d_M = 0$ for $x \in [0,\delta_M]$ with some $\delta_M < \varepsilon_M$ and then smoothly growing to reach 1 at $x=\varepsilon_M$.
+This ensures that what we call here a~Powers--Rief\/fel type projection is suf\/f\/iciently general to incorporate the existing def\/initions (see~\cite{NFT} for instance).

-\begin{Th} The algebra $\A_{\theta}$ contains projections representing infinitely many different classes of $K_0(\A_{\theta})$. \end{Th} \pr First let us recall, that the algebraic trace of a projection must take a value in $[0,1] \subset \R$ with the end-points reached by trivial-projections.
-Now, due to the periodicity of $p_i(x)$ functions the equations (\ref{PRM1}-\ref{PRM3}) are invariant with respect to the transformation $M \th \to M \th + z$ for any $z \in \Z$.
-This means that a Power-Rieffel type projection of order $M$ has the algebraic trace equal to $M \th - n$, where $n$ denotes the biggest integer smaller than $M \th$.
-Since $\th$ is irrational we have infinitely many $M$ such that
+Let us now discuss the properties of these projections.
+First of all, note that due to the periodicity of $p_i$ functions, equations~\eqref{PRM1}--\eqref{PRM3} are invariant with respect to the transformation $M \theta \to M \theta + z$ for any $z \in \Z$.
+This means that a~Powers--Rief\/fel type projection of order $M$ has the algebraic trace~\eqref{Atr} equal to $\theta' = M \theta - \lfloor M \theta \rfloor$.
+Since~$\theta$ is irrational we have inf\/initely many~$M$ such that

-One may notice that the above theorem is actually a consequence of the Corollary 7.10 in \cite{Rieffel3} for the case of two-dimensional noncommutative torus.
-We present it here, since it arose naturally in the investigation of the symmetry of equations (\ref{PRM1}-\ref{PRM3}).
-Moreover, in our method of proving Theorem~\ref{Thm} we have identified the concrete projections representing a given $K_0$ class, whereas in \cite{Rieffel3} only the existence of those has been stated.
-In the next section we shall use the Power-Rieffel type projections as a starting point for various generalisations.
+Hence, the following proposition (which is also a~consequence of the Corollary~7.10 in~\cite{Rieffel3}) holds. \begin{proposition} The algebra $\A_{\theta}$ contains projections representing infinitely many different classes of $K_0(\A_{\theta})$. \end{proposition}

+Another point of view one may adopt for the projection~\eqref{PRT0}--\eqref{PRTM} is that for any f\/ixed $M$ it is the standard Powers--Rief\/fel projection~\cite{Rieffel1} in the subalgebra of $\NCA$ generated by $U^M$ and $V$.
+This fact may be used to construct an approximation of $\NCA$ in terms of two algebras of matrix valued functions on $S^1$~\cite{EEproj,NFT}.